All Episodes

 We voted for it several times.

-Let's put a clean bill out there that's repeal, and then let's have a debate over what replacement would look like.
+Let's put a clean bill out there that's repeal and then let's have a debate over what replacement would look like.

-Well, I think the problem is number one, the president wanted the replacement bill right after.
+Well, I think the problem is, number one, the president wanted the replacement bill right after.

-You could have held back, you could have all worked out what the replacement is, then you could have done the repeal like you did in 2015, which is what you're talking about, and then immediately introduce and pass the new health care bill.
+Then you could have done the repeal like you did in 2015, which is what you're talking about.

 We now have Obamacare Light, the big government Republicans version.